 In the grand scheme of things, if it costs you around $5,000 to purchase and install the generator, that’s not a whole lot considering that it can last for up to 40 years.
 Of course, how long the generator lasts will depend on various factors, including the following.

 To ensure that your generator has a long lifespan, it should be used for at least half an hour per week.
 They need to be “exercised.”

 How Many Appliances the Generator Has to Power Will Make a Difference Too

 If the generator is under a lot of stress (trying to power too much at once), it won’t last as long as it is only used for the most pressing lights/appliances.

 If you maintain your whole home generator properly, it will go a long way in increasing its overall lifespan.

-A standby generator is most-certainly something you should consider if you're serious about purchasing a temporary replacement power source.
+A standby generator is most-certainly something you should consider if you're serious about purchasing a temporary replacement power source for your home.